 - Step 1: Does the modification by itself result in a significant emissions increase?

 - Step 2: Will the modification result in a significant net emissions increase, given other contemporaneous increases and decreases at the facility?

 Generally, when industry lawfully adheres to the NSR requirements, the permits do all of the work: pollution releases are prevented, public health and the environment are protected, and industry expands.
-However, when needed, the EPA can enforce NSR through litigation, which is an option the agency has pursued strategically at specific moments in the agency’s history.
+However, when needed, EPA can enforce NSR through litigation, which is an option the agency has pursued strategically at specific moments in its history.

 March 18, 2009 EPA publishes a proposed rule to further delay the effective date of the aggregation rule.
 Following the notice and comment period, EPA later finalized this rule extending the effective date of the aggregation rule for an additional 12 months.